OpenSearch Cluster Topologies for Cost-Saving Autoscaling

 Engineering Manager @Logz.io, Managing Observability Data Storage of Petabyte Scale, OpenSearch Leadership Committee Member and Contributor

-Amitai Stern is a software engineer, the team lead of the Telemetry Storage squad at Logz.io, and a PMC member of the OpenSearch project.
+Amitai Stern is a software engineer, the team lead of the Telemetry Storage squad at Logz.io, and a member of the OpenSearch Technical Steering Committee.
 Amitai works on Big data, observability, and SaaS projects.
 He is a contributor to the OpenSearch open-source project and has led the successful initiative at Logz.io to upgrade to OpenSearch, and reduce costs in managing petabytes of customer data.

 Read more